paulrobertlloyd/paulrobertlloyd-v4/src/articles/2012/11/trimming_the_fat/index.md

 ### Going further

-Besides stripping out the metacruft added by software like Illustrator, further optimisation can be found by using the `<defs>` and `<use>` elements.
+Besides stripping out the meta cruft added by software like Illustrator, further optimisation can be found by using the `<defs>` and `<use>` elements.
 These allow you to define common objects, reducing the number of shape descriptions appearing in your document.

 To demonstrate how this works, I’ll use three icons from my sprite image: a grey RSS feed icon (`#feed`), a Flickr icon (`#flickr`) and an orange and white feed icon (`#feeds`).
 In my original file, each was defined separately: